This post will help you understand the primary differences between the two opposite thyroid conditions known as hypothyroidism and hyperthyroidism.

 - Lower than normal heart rate and body temperature

 Examples of Conditions that cause Hypothyroidism:

-Many different conditions can cause hypothyroidism including medications, autoimmune disease, and even medical procedures.
+Many different conditions can cause hypothyroidism including medications, autoimmune diseases, and even medical procedures.

 I’ve put together the most common causes below:

 - Pituitary or Hypothalamic damage/tumors (6)